At Jetstar we refer to children under 2 years old as infants.

 Infant food and drink

-We don’t carry infant food or drinks on board, so be sure to bring enough of both with you.
+We don’t carry infant food or drinks on board, so be sure to bring enough for your journey.
 It will count towards your carry-on baggage allowance.
 See: Do I need to bring food and drinks for my infant?

 Infants and carry-on baggage